Additivemenu/spoonlee1/fullStack/javaCore/chap3_5/readme.md

 ## 2.1 Writing to a text file

 ### 2.1.1 PrintWriter class
-The class PrintWriter is a stream class used for writing text to a file.
+The class **PrintWriter** is a stream class used for writing text to a file (the class that outputs to a output stream).
 This class has methods print and println, just like System.out does.

 ```java
 // All file I/O classes are in package  java.io